TheOdinProject/curriculum/nodeJS/express/forms_and_data_handling.md

 What if we want to search for a specific user in a list of thousands?
 We'll need a new route and view that lets clients search our list of users.

-1. Add a form (in `createUser.ejs` or another view) which accepts a `name` or `email` (or both!)
+1. Add a form with a `GET` method (in `createUser.ejs` or another view) which accepts a `name` or `email` (or both!)
-1. Create a new route `/search` which accepts `GET` and `POST` requests.
+1. Create a new route `/search` which accepts a `GET` request.
 1. Add the search logic to your controller which searches your list for a matching user.
+Form data that has been sent via a `GET` request will not be available via `req.body`.
+You will need to use `req.query` instead.
-   - Your `POST` request should handle searching for the user.
-   - Your `GET` request should then render the search result.
+   - Your `GET` request should handle searching for the user and then render the search result.
 1. Display the search results in a new view: `search.ejs`.

 #### Further Reading